av01d/addtohomescreen/README.md

 ## Real world examples

-The addtohomescreen.js component is used in all HTML5 games found on [HTMLgames.com](https://www.htmlgames.com/).
+The addtohomescreen component is used in all HTML5 games found on [HTMLgames.com](https://www.htmlgames.com/).

 [⬆ back to top](#table-of-contents)